ACNM/CE Application Processing Portal

 Welcome to ACNM CE Processing Portal.

-On this site, you can submit applications for ACNM Affiliate or ACME Program Sponsor programs; Non-profit or For-profit Organization CE programs (Live or Enduring Programs); Annual Subscribers and ACNM Webinar.
+On this site, you can submit applications for ACNM Affiliate; Non-profit or For-profit Organization CE programs (Live or Enduring Programs); Annual Subscribers and ACNM Webinar.

 ACNM application review fees are nonrefundable or transferable.
 The review process begins after the review fee is paid in full.
 The review fee covers the review of a CE activity and does not guarantee the approval of a CE activity.
 Below are the application fees by activity type.